Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An application to Bergman's model

 \ee with $\gamma=0.06$.
 This implies that the correlation for every pair $(X^i,X^j)$ is about 20\%.
 The exact value of $Y_0$ must be the same $Y_0=8.4672$.
 In Figure~\ref{Fig-d30Call}, we have provided the numerical results for this case.
 In addition to those with the default learning\_rate $=10^{-3}$, we have added two cases with learning\_rate $=10^{-2}$ and $10^{-1}$ without AE as prior knowledge.
 One sees, for example, learning\_rate $=10^{-1}$ yields a fast decline of the loss function in the first 5,000 steps comparable to the case with AE, but it stops at the level 10 times higher than the case with AE.
 Moreover, the estimated $Y_0$ (and hence the relative error) exhibits strong instability.
 The use of asymptotic expansion with the default learning rate yields a more stable and accurate estimate.
 Notice that the instability associated with a higher learning rate is more prominent for lower dimensional problems.
 The 30-dimensional example we have just considered, the instability is somewhat mitigated by the diversification effects from the imperfectly correlated 30 assets.

-Dynamically choosing the optimal learning rate is an important issue and, in fact, is a popular topic for researchers on computation algorithms.
+\begin{remark} Dynamically choosing the optimal learning rate is an important issue and, in fact, is a popular topic for researchers on computation algorithms.
 At the moment, however, there exists no established rule and it looks to depend on a specific problem under consideration.
 As we have seen above, the optimal choice depends on the dimension of the forward process $X$ as well as their correlation even if the form of the BSDE is the same.
-One may possibly use the results obtained with AE as convenient benchmarks to optimize the dynamical choice of the learning rate.
-In the reminder of the paper, we shall fix the learning rate to the default value $10^{-3}$ for the {\bf{tf.train.AdamOptimizer}} unless explicitly stated otherwise.
+In the reminder of the paper, we shall fix the learning rate to the default value $10^{-3}$ for the {\bf{tf.train.AdamOptimizer}} unless explicitly stated otherwise. \end{remark}

+\begin{remark} We have no intention to deny the possibility that the convergence speed can be improved by implementing some hyper-parameter optimization, for example, tuning the learning rate, batch size, and the number of layers etc. However, this is not usually an easy task requiring trial and error.
+Note that one may even use our acceleration technique together with the hyper-parameter optimization. \end{remark}